-The first ANRU-led PNRU programme mobilised $\notin$ 11,451 million in funding for the city's neighbourhood policies.
-The Issuer contributed $\notin$ 9,281 million in subsidies.
+The first ANRU-led PNRU programme mobilised €11,451 million in funding for the city's neighbourhood policies.
+The Issuer contributed €9,281 million in subsidies.
 This programme is in the process of being completed.

-The following NPNRU programme, under the Law of February 2014, provided for a $\epsilon$ 6,4 billion investment.
-The Finance Law for 2018 doubled the budget to $\epsilon$ 12,1 billion of financial support equivalent to $\epsilon$ 10 billion in grants, including $\epsilon$ 1 billion from state subsidies, $\epsilon$ 2 billion from social landlords, and the balance from the Issuer, partly as a grant and partly as low interest loans.
+The following NPNRU programme, under the Law of February 2014, provided for a ε 6,4 billion investment.
+The Finance Law for 2018 doubled the budget to ε 12,1 billion of financial support equivalent to ε 10 billion in subsidies, including ε 1 billion from state subsidies, ε 2 billion from social landlords, and the balance from the Issuer, partly as a subsidy and partly as low interest loans.
 The conditions of this contribution are defined by the State-ANRU-ALG Agreement dated 11 July 2018.

-In addition, the Recovery Addendum mobilised an additional $\in 1,4$ billion financed by the Issuer for the NPNRU budget, in order to step up the urban renewal and social diversity initiatives carried out by the ANRU in priority urban neighbourhoods,.
-Together with the contribution of the State and the so-called "HLM movement", this will raise the NPNRU amount from $\in 10$ billion to $\in 12$ billion in equivalent subsidies.
+In addition, the Recovery Schedule mobilised an additional \in 1,4 billion financed by the Issuer for the NPNRU budget, in order to step up the urban renewal and social diversity initiatives carried out by the ANRU in priority urban neighbourhoods.
+Together with the contribution of the State and the so-called "HLM movement", this will raise the NPNRU amount from \in 10 billion to \in 12 billion in equivalent subsidies.
 The terms of this mobilisation were specified by the signing of an addendum to the tripartite agreement between the State, ANRU and Action Logement on 10 July 2021.

-Over the term of the Five-Year Agreement, the Issuer's total financial support for the financing of ANRU's urban renewal programmes will be $\in$ 3,270 million, according to the rider of July 2021.
-Over the total term of these programmes, the Issuer will have financed 80% of the PNRU and 72% of the NPNRU.
+Over the term of the 2018-2022 Five-Year Agreement, the Issuer's total financial support for the financing of ANRU's urban renewal programmes will be $\[Epsilon]$ 3,026 million(including loans to social housing agencies)..
+Over the total term of these programmes, the Issuer has financed 81% of the PNRU and plans to finance 72% of the NPNRU.